Instill AI

 What a Screening Collection Looks Like

 In the screening phase, you need to decide which papers meet your inclusion criteria.
-A screening collection might have 11 columns:
+A screening collection typically has 10 columns:

 What a Data Extraction Collection Looks Like